 BC Parks has created a detailed description of each Ecological Reserve to support current or potential education and research.
 Each account includes physical, biological, and cultural information as well as management concerns regarding the Ecological Reserve, with references to supporting documents where available.
 Additional documents may also be made available, upon request.

 Cougar Canyon Ecological Reserve is restricted to scientific and educational purposes related to reserve management only.
-There is no public route to access this ecological reserve.
-The only route is through private land.
-Permission from the landowner is required.
-Also, groups of ten or more people must receive permission from the Ministry prior to entering this ecological reserve.
+There is no designated public access to the ecological reserve.
+Access to the reserve is challenging as much of the reserve is bordered by steep terrain.
+Groups of ten or more people must receive permission from the Ministry prior to entering this ecological reserve.

 Location and Maps